uhs-robert/sshfs.nvim/README.md

 **🎯 The Magic**: The plugin intelligently detects what you have installed and launches it automatically via lazyloading, respecting your existing Neovim setup and preferences.
 No configuration required, it just works with whatever you're already using.

+**Authentication flow**: `:SSHConnect` first attempts a non-interactive batch connection using your SSH keys.
+If that fails, a floating SSH terminal opens so you can complete any required authentication (passwords, 2FA, key passphrases, or host verification).
+After the ControlMaster socket is established, the mount and future terminals reuse it without re-prompting.

 ## 💡 Tips and Performance

 ### Authentication & Connection Reuse

-- If key authentication fails, the plugin will prompt for a password up to 3 times before giving up.
+- **SSH-First Authentication**: The plugin first attempts non-interactive key-based authentication.
+If that fails, it opens an interactive SSH terminal in a floating window where you can complete any authentication method (password, 2FA, key passphrase, host verification, etc.).
 - SSH keys vastly speed up repeated mounts (no password prompt), leverage your `ssh_config` rather than manually adding hosts to make this as easy as possible.
-- **ControlMaster (Enabled by default)**: The plugin uses SSH ControlMaster to reuse SSH connections, which means:
+- **ControlMaster (Required)**: The plugin uses SSH ControlMaster for authentication and connection reuse, which means:
   - **Enter password once** - After the initial mount, `:SSHTerminal` and other SSH operations won't ask for your password again
   - **Faster connections** - New SSH sessions reuse the existing authenticated connection (no re-authentication delay)
   - **Works everywhere** - Git, SCP, and any SSH command to the same host automatically reuse the connection
   - **Auto-cleanup** - Connections persist for 10 minutes after last use (configurable via `control_persist`)
-  - 💡 To disable: Set `enable_control_master = false` in your config
+  - **Universal auth support** - Handles all SSH authentication methods including 2FA, key passphrases, and host verification